-- Has an additional boost control for guitar solos.
+- Additional boost control for guitar solos.

 TC Electronic MojoMojo

 The TC Electronic MojoMojo is another small pedal, which can come even cheaper than the Boss OD-1.
-It has bass and treble EQ dials, a voice switch, level and drive controls.
+It has bass and treble EQ dials, a voice switch, level, and drive controls.
 The separate bass and treble EQ dials give you an extra level of control over the shaping of your tone, and the voice switch can give you an instant mid-shift.
 The level control lets you decide the volume contrast between your clean and overdriven guitar, and the drive dial lets you adjust how much the sound is overdriven.

 It’s very responsive to your playing, making it suited to expressive guitarists who want sweet tones with a bit of extra ‘oomph.’
 It will be less ideal for heavier players.